 Today’s fast-changing rich media management software has content management decision makers choosing from a fragmented market.
-Part of that fragmentation and its accompanying complexity stems from the wide variety of ways both software vendors and potential users define digital asset management
+Part of that fragmentation and its accompanying complexity stems from the wide variety of ways both software vendors and potential users define digital asset management (DAM), according to a new report from Forrester Research Inc. of Cambridge, Mass.

 As a result, IT managers and other project leaders need to examine their company needs and compare them with the various capabilities being offered by DAM systems.